 [Interviewee] was interviewed at [interview location] on the above date at [time] am/pm by Investigator/Auditor [Inv/Aud Name].
 (Include if applicable) Also present during the interview was [names, titles].

-[Interviewee or Attendees ] was/were advised that the writer is conducting an official investigation for the Employee Benefits Security Administration, U.S. Department of Labor, pursuant to the authority granted under the Employee Retirement Income Security Act of 1974.
+[Interviewee or Attendees] was/were advised that the writer is conducting an official investigation for the Employee Benefits Security Administration, U.S. Department of Labor, pursuant to the authority granted under the Employee Retirement Income Security Act of 1974.

-[Interviewee] was further advised that the writer was requesting his/her voluntary cooperation, and that any information obtained during this official investigation which might involve violations of other laws, civil or criminal, would be referred to the U.S. Department of Justice or other appropriate agency.
+[Interviewee] was further advised that the writer was requesting their voluntary cooperation, and that any information obtained during this official investigation which might involve violations of other laws, civil or criminal, would be referred to the U.S. Department of Justice or other appropriate agency.

 In response to questioning, [Interviewee] provided the following information.

-2. Organize subsequent paragraphs chronologically or topically, and must be written, as much as possible, in the words of the interviewee.
+- Organize subsequent paragraphs chronologically or topically, and must be written, as much as possible, in the words of the interviewee.
 Avoid words or terminology that are unfamiliar to the interviewee.
 Use section headings when appropriate to identify discussion topics.

-4. Clearly identify any document shown to, or provided by, the witness during the interview.
+- Clearly identify any document shown to, or provided by, the witness during the interview.
 If there is any possibility of confusion, attach copies of the relevant documents to the RI.

-5. If applicable, identify any other Investigator/Auditor or counsel present at the interview.
+- If applicable, identify any other Investigator/Auditor or counsel present at the interview.

 (Figure 2)